xrdocs/virtual-routing/_tutorials/2022-08-25-user-interface-and-knobs-for-xrd.md

 This section documents in detail the advanced CPU options.

-XR_VROUTER_DP_MAIN_TUNE – this allows the dataplane main thread's tuning parameters to be fine tuned.
+* `XR_VROUTER_DP_MAIN_TUNE` – this allows the dataplane main thread's tuning parameters to be fine tuned.
 These tuning parameters allow the dataplane main thread to share a CPU core with other workloads.
 It supports the following values (where '1' is the default value when not specified).

-0 - turn off dataplane main thread tuned mode
+  * 0 - turn off dataplane main thread tuned mode

-1 - use dataplane main thread tuned mode with default settings: 1000,50,500,20
+  * 1 - use dataplane main thread tuned mode with default settings: 1000,50,500,20

-sleep us,pkt processing us,msg processing us,max punt pkts - use dataplane main thread tuned mode with these specific settings
+  * sleep us,pkt processing us,msg processing us,max punt pkts - use dataplane main thread tuned mode with these specific settings

-XR_VROUTER_DP_CPUSET_WK, XR_VROUTER_DP_CPUSET_TX, XR_VROUTER_DP_CPUSET_RX – this allows fine grained control over the number of each of the packet thread types and which CPUs they are allocated to.
+* `XR_VROUTER_DP_CPUSET_WK`, `XR_VROUTER_DP_CPUSET_TX`, `XR_VROUTER_DP_CPUSET_RX` – this allows fine grained control over the number of each of the packet thread types and which CPUs they are allocated to.

-If one of the XR_VROUTER_DP_CPUSET_XXX options is specified, then the lack of the others implies none of those threads.
+  * If one of the XR_VROUTER_DP_CPUSET_XXX options is specified, then the lack of the others implies none of those threads.

-Must specify at least 1 worker and tx thread.
+  * Must specify at least 1 worker and tx thread.

-Cannot overlap with each other or the dataplane main core.
+  * Cannot overlap with each other or the dataplane main core.

-Cannot be specified at same time as XR_VROUTER_DP_CPUSET.
+  * Cannot be specified at same time as XR_VROUTER_DP_CPUSET.

 Part-5 of the XRd tutorials Series here: [XRd with Docker: Control-Plane and vRouter]({{base_path}}/tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter)